ellis882/NuBiQ-quiz-online-mp2/README.md

     -   #### Owners Goals
-        1. As a Owner, I want to make an online quiz that visitors can play a for fun.
+        1. As a Owner, I want to make an online quiz that visitors can play for fun.
         2. As a Owner, I want to provide an entertaining quiz for visitors to test their knowledge about Netflix.
         3. As a Owner, I want to make a good working quiz so that the visitor comes back to play more.
         4. As a Owner, I want to provide social media links to stay connected.